 This course covers contemporary, interactive multimedia technology systems, focusing on types, applications and theories of operation.
 In addition to the theoretical understanding of the multimedia technologies, students will learn how to digitize and manipulate images, voice and video materials, including authoring a web page utilizing multimedia.
-Code C (Offered intermittently.)
+Code C

 CIS 171.
-Fundamentals of Unix/Linux (2-2-3)
+Linux I (3-0-3)